 If ice should jam the mirror, do not operate the control or scrape the mirror face.
 Use a spray de-icer to free the mirror.

--Folding rear view mirrors (except lever type)
+-Folding rear view mirrors

 The rear view mirrors can be folded backward for parking in restricted areas.